abelsj60/my-site/app/data/reveries/11-04-19-magic-artistry-and-image-fallbacks-2.md

 slug: Loading home-page illustrations
 ---

-Remember what I said, software is like a magic trick.

-You’ve got to get users to look over here while you’re doing something over there.
-I’ve already explained how I did that with the story illustrations.
-Now I’ll talk a little about the home-page illustrations.

-The home page loads with two major illustrations in view: the boy foreground and forrest background.

-Like all high-quality, full-page illustrations, they can take a little while to load.
-So I needed to do something to hide that fact.
-Whatever I did had to look good and hold interest for, say, a minute.
+The home page has a magical portal on it.

+The top-level image is of me, a fairy, and a lot of computer monitors.
+They're transparent, showing the world I'm creating beneath them.
+This world can be swapped with another by tapping a sequence of five active Charms in a row.
+This "spell" is simple, but neat (says me...).

+Here's how I distract users while the images load.
+It's a doozy.

-My current solution is to allow the site to load with a white screen.
-A loading animation sits center stage.
-As soon as blurred versions of the foreground boy and forrest background load, I fade them into place by transitioning opacity from 0 to 1.
-When the un-blurred versions load, I transition opacity back to 0, leaving the full versions on screen in all their glory.
+I start out with a white screen.
+A loading animation sits at center.
+As soon as the blurred versions of the foreground boy and forrest background load, the forrest fallback image fades into view.
+When the un-blurred versions load (beneath it), the fallback fades out of view, leaving the full versions on screen in all their glory.

-The drama of going from white screen to blurred image (which is fast) should hold user attention.
-Now that we have blurred images, users should be willing to wait a little to see whatps up.

-Here’s how I did it.
+Here’s how it works.

-I added a local property to the Home component’s state named loadLevel.
-This property holds an array, length four.
-Each index stands for a different illustration: [blurredBoy, blurredForrest, boy, forrest].
+I added a property to the Home component’s "this" value named loadLevel.
+It holds an array, length seven.
+Each index stands for a different illustration:

+    [fallback, blurredBoy, blurredForrest, blurredNyc, boy, forrest, nyc].

 Indices start at 0.
-The first two indices are incremented by one when each blurred image loads.
-When their sum is 2, I fade them into view.
-These indices are then incremented to 2 when the fade’s done.

-Meanwhile, indices three and four will increment to 1 as soon as the boy and forrest illustrations are loaded.
-When all four indices add up to 6, I fade the main illustrations into view.

-Bonus points:

-I noticed that, after the initial load on mobile browsers, I would see an unpleasant white screen when navigating back to the home page from another section.
-Why?
-The images weren’t instantly loaded.

-Desktop and laptop browsers don’t do this.
-Something weird about mobile browsers again.

-But, as it turns out, the Home component’s onLoad image handlers run every time a user navigates back to the home page.
-So I created a white sheet that covers the screen when users navigate home on mobile devices (after the initial load).
-And I transition it off as soon as the sum of the array elements hit the magic number (4).
-It works well, especially as I didn’t want to repeat the initial loading sequence.

-There may be a sleeker, cooler way to distract users while the home-page illustrations load.
-But I think what I’ve got works nicely, it’s quick and easy to maintain, and it isn’t outright boring or ugly.
+[They're incremented](https://github.com/abelsj60/jamesabels.net/blob/54f0b67ad19c3c36da105a58775b79cab209e41e/app/home/Home.jsx#L163) as they load, and in some cases, when their opacity finishes transitioning (via onTransitionEnd).

+I added the array to 'this', not state, because I didn't want to change the on-screen state of the app every time an individual image loads or transitions.
+I've found that running setState during CSS transitions can be problematic.
+Sometimes it breaks things (event in React 16+ w/Fibre), so I wanted to minimize this.

+Now here's the magic.

+Each time an element of the array changes, I run an [updateLoadLevel](https://github.com/abelsj60/jamesabels.net/blob/54f0b67ad19c3c36da105a58775b79cab209e41e/app/home/Home.jsx#L281) function.
+It sums different sets of values within the array to decide where we are in the loading process.
+As certain milestones are hit, the loadLevel on state is incremented from 0 to 1 to 2 to 3 (on initial load).
+The changes to loadLevel are managed on state because they trigger on-screen changes in the app.

 Abracadabra...